dart-lang/site-www/src/_guides/language/sound-faq.md

 Developers at Google have migrated tens of thousands of lines of Dart to strong mode.
 Many of the changes involved adding annotations to Maps and Lists.
 Often, making code strong mode clean is a matter of making good use of generic methods.
-Also, code that uses dynamic types to hold other types must be cleaned up.
+Finally, code that uses dynamic types to hold other types must be cleaned up.

 ### Can some of my code in my app/library be strong mode, and other code be not-strong-mode?